gazebosim/gz-math/tutorials/rotation_example.md

   quaternion_from_euler 0 0 1.57
 ```

-The ouput of each program, respectively:
+The output of each program, respectively:

 ```{.sh}
 # Linux and macOS